JardaniWorld/alx-low_level_programming/0x01-variables_if_else_while/README.md

-This script executes to display the base 10 digits
+This script executes to print out the base 10 digits using putchar function